m0ru/bak/02_problemdescription.md

-Needs, connections between them and any events on those connections are published on the WoN-Nodes in the form of RDF, which stands for [Resource
+Needs, connections between them and any events on those connections are published on the WoN-Nodes in the form of RDF, which stands for Resource
-Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework).
+Description Framework^[<https://en.wikipedia.org/wiki/Resource_Description_Framework>].
 In it, using a variety of different syntax-alternatives, data is structured as a graph that can be distributed over multiple (physical) resources.
 Edges in the graph in their basic, most primitive form are described by triples of subject